katshaze/project1/README.md

 * HTML & CSS

 ## Features
-* Sign up and login
-* Search books
+* Search books (using the Goodreads API)
-* Add books to your book tracking collection
+* Sign up to add books to your book tracking collection
 * For your favourites, find users who also loved the book and explore their other favourites
-* Logout

 ## Schema & Models
 * Users table (a user has many readings)